Amon Amarth: Renewed contract with Metal Blade (2008–2014)

 Amon Amarth extended its record deal with Metal Blade Records for three more albums.
-After extending its record deal, the band released Twilight of the Thunder God, which featured guest appearances by Lars-Göran Petrov of Entombed, Roope Latvala of Children of Bodom, and the cello metal band Apocalyptica.
-Accompanying the release of the album was an eight-page comic strip based on Norse mythology which was released by magazines in Europe.
+The band released Twilight of the Thunder God, which featured guest appearances by Lars-Göran Petrov of Entombed, Roope Latvala of Children of Bodom, and the cello metal band Apocalyptica.
+An eight-page comic strip based on Norse mythology that was released by magazines in Europe accompanied the release of the album.
 The album reached #50 in the U.S., #6 in Germany, #10 in Finland, #11 in Sweden, #14 in Austria, and #21 in Switzerland.
 It ended up at the #7 position in Revolver Magazine's Top 20 Albums that year.

 Amon Amarth embarked on a North American headlining tour in October 2008, with support from Ensiferum, Belphegor, and The Absence.
-In 2009, the band returned to the U.S. for another successful series of dates with Goatwhore, Skeletonwitch and Lazarus A.D. and later in 2010 with Holy Grail and Eluveitie.
-In between, Amon Amarth were named "Best Breakthrough Act" at Metal Hammers prestigious Golden Gods Awards.
+In 2009, the band returned to the U.S. for another series of dates with Goatwhore, Skeletonwitch and Lazarus A.D. and later in 2010 with Holy Grail and Eluveitie.
+In between, Amon Amarth were named "Best Breakthrough Act" at Metal Hammers Golden Gods Awards.
 The band also supported Slayer in its Unholy Alliance Chapter III European tour.
 Amon Amarth played its first show in India, headlining the Deccan Rock Festival in Bangalore on 5 December 2009.

-On 30 November 2010, Amon Amarth confirmed its next album entitled Surtur Rising would be released in Spring 2011.
+On 30 November 2010, Amon Amarth confirmed its next album, Surtur Rising, would be released in spring 2011.
 The drums were recorded at Park Studios, while bass and guitars were recorded at Fascination Street Studios.
-On 27 January 2011, Metal Blade Records released the new album's first single, titled "War of the Gods", on YouTube.
+On 27 January 2011, Metal Blade Records released the new album's first single, "War of the Gods", on YouTube.
 On 29 March 2011, Surtur Rising was released in North America.
 To support the album, the band embarked on a 4-month world tour with Children Of Bodom and Ensiferum, among others.

 Amon Amarth performed at Wacken Open Air in 2012, Hellfest 2013, Download Festival 2013, Sweden Rock Festival, and Mayhem Festival 2013.

 On 25 June 2013, Amon Amarth released its ninth studio album, Deceiver of the Gods.
 The album cover, according to the band, depicted Ragnarök, the last battle between the Æsir gods and Loki, accompanied by the army of the dead.

 In 2014, Hegg co-founded Grimfrost, a company that produces and sells reproductions of Viking Age artefacts, as well as products inspired by Viking Age culture.